Morris West: Early works

 West's first novel published under his own name was Gallows on the Sand (1955), written in seven days.
 He followed it with Kundu (1956), a New Guinea adventure written in three weeks.
 He also wrote a play, The Illusionists (1955).

 West moved to Europe with his family.
 His third novel was The Big Story (1957), which was later filmed as The Crooked Road (1965).

-A trip to Naples led to meeting Father Borelli who worked with the street boys of Naples.
+A trip to Naples led to meeting Father Borrelli who worked with the street boys of Naples.
 This resulted in the non-fiction book Children of the Sun (1957) which was West's first international success.
 According to a later profile on the author:

 With this work, West not only found his way as a writer but discovered the theme that would underpin almost all of his subsequent books — the nature and misuse of power.
 Of the 18 novels he was to write post-1957, 15 are on this subject.
 This discovery was particularly felicitous for West because, it suited his talents admirably.
 An interesting comparison may be made with David Williamson, another writer from whom profound thinking and significant insights are not to be expected.
 What they have in common is a keen eye for the real world around them.
 By fleshing out the partially familiar, they make perceptive sense of it, demonstrating in the process that the general uneasiness and suspicion ordinary people feel about many aspects of contemporary life are well-founded.
 West was to show that he could identify these concerns with considerable acuity.

 He wrote The Second Victory (1958) (also known as Backlash and later filmed) and under the pseudonym "Michael East" wrote McCreary Moves In (1958) aka The Concubine.